Jucodez/Eyo-Tech-Sales-Analysis-Project/README.md

 ****

-&nbsp;

 Although the dashboard uncovers insight for the total period of time covered by the dataset, the period of reference for the following key insights is the First half of 2020, as this is the major area of concern for the sales team.

-- Profit Margin % Trend:
+1. Profit Margin % Trend:

   ![Performance trend](https://github.com/Jucodez/Uttam-Tech-Sales-Analysis-Project/assets/102746691/71c30d05-7b2d-4da1-a77e-35e5a1c45f96)